Outsource Marketing Automation for Consultants: Pros, Cons, and Costs

 Is Outsourcing Right for Your Consulting Business?

-The smartest money I ever spent was hiring people who were better than me at things I sucked at.
+The smartest money I ever spent was hiring people who excelled in areas where I struggled.

-But outsourcing isn’t for everyone, and doing it wrong will cost you more than doing it yourself.
+However, outsourcing isn’t for everyone.
+If done incorrectly, it may cost more than doing it yourself.

 W. Edwards Deming, Quality Pioneer